datastax/dsbulk/manual/settings.md

 The native transport port to connect to.
 This must match DSE's [native_transport_port](https://docs.datastax.com/en/cassandra/2.1/cassandra/configuration/configCassandra_yaml_r.html#configCassandra_yaml_r__native_transport_port) configuration option.

 Note that all nodes in a cluster must accept connections on the same port number.
-Mixed-port cluster are not supported.
+Mixed-port clusters are not supported.

 Default: **9042**.